shariq1989/cookbook/content/recipe/Pasole.md

 #### DIRECTIONS

-1. Heat the oil in the Instant Pot or pressure cooker on saute mode until it begins to smoke.
+1. Heat the oil in an Instant Pot on saute mode until it begins to smoke.
 2. Add a layer of pork to the bottom of the pan and let it brown, 3-4 minutes.
 Repeat this until all the meat has had a chance to brown.
 Set aside.
-3. Add the onions to the Instant Pot and cook until they become translucent and soften.
+3. Next, add the onions to the Instant Pot and cook until they become translucent and soften.
-4. Combine the remaining ingredients and add them to the pot along with the meat.
-Cook on high pressure for 50 minutes with a quick release.
+4. Combine the remaining ingredients in the Instant Pot, along with the meat.
+Secure the lid and cook on high pressure for 50 minutes with a quick release.
 (This cooking time is for high-elevation.
 Reduce the cooking time for lower elevation).
 5. Garnish with radishes, cabbage, cilantro, lime wedges, avocado, chili flakes, and oregano.